Bethesda, Maryland: Etymology

-As an unincorporated community, Bethesda has no official boundaries.
-According to the 2020 U.S. census, the community had a total population of 68,056.

 History

-Bethesda is located in a region that was populated by the Piscataway and Nacotchtank tribes at the time of European colonization.
+Bethesda is located in the traditional territory of the indigenous Native Piscataway and Nacotchtank at the time of European colonization.
 Fur trader Henry Fleet became the first European to visit the area, reaching it by sailing up the Potomac River.
 He stayed with the Piscataway tribe from 1623 to 1627, either as a guest or prisoner (historical accounts differ).
-Fleet eventually secured funding for another expedition to the region and was later granted proprietary rights to 2,000 acres of land in the nascent colony and became a member of Maryland’s colonial legislature.
+Fleet eventually secured funding for another expedition to the region and was later granted proprietary rights to 2,000 acres of land in the nascent colony and became a member of Maryland's colonial legislature.
 Raids from the Senecas and Susquehannock resulted in the creation of the Maryland division of Rangers in 1694 to patrol the frontier.

 Most settlers in colonial Maryland were tenant farmers who paid their rent in tobacco, and colonists continued to expand farther north in search of fertile land.
 Henry Darnall (1645–1711) surveyed a 710 acre area in 1694 which became the first land grant in Bethesda.
 Tobacco farming was the primary way of life in Bethesda throughout the 1700s.
 The city avoided seeing action during the Revolutionary War, although it became a supply region for the fledgling Continental Navy.
-The establishment of Washington, D.C. in 1790 deprived Montgomery County of its economic center at Georgetown, although the event had little effect on the small farmers throughout Bethesda.
+The establishment of Washington, D.C., in 1790 deprived Montgomery County of its economic center at Georgetown, although the event had little effect on the small farmers throughout Bethesda.

 Between 1805 and 1821, Bethesda became a rural way station after the development of the Washington and Rockville Turnpike, which carried tobacco and other products between Georgetown and Rockville, and north to Frederick.
-A small settlement grew around a store and tollhouse along the turnpike by 1862 known as "Darcy's Store", named after the store's owner William E. Darcy.
-The settlement was renamed in 1871 by postmaster Robert Franck after the Bethesda Meeting House, a Presbyterian church built in 1820.
+The Bethesda Meeting House, a Presbyterian church, was built in 1820.
 The church burned in 1849 and was rebuilt the same year about 100 yards south, and its former location became the Cemetery of the Bethesda Meeting House.